 The A. James Clark School of Engineering is home to eight academic departments and offers eleven undergraduate majors.
 To learn more about our academic programs, please visit our Majors & Minors web page: https://eng.umd.edu/majors-minors.

 The Clark School of Engineering is a Limited Enrollment Program; therefore, students must meet our gateway requirements in order to be directly admitted into our program.

 A minimum grade point average of 3.0 in all courses taken at the University of Maryland and all other institutions is required for internal and external transfer students.

-Completion of either CHEM 135 or CHEM 271 or CHEM 134 with a minimum grade of C- or better.
+- Students may also complete CHEM 134 with a minimum grade of C- or better.
 (Students who take CHEM 134 must also complete CHEM 131 with a C-).

 Limited Enrollment Programs guidelines: